Recreational Jewellery Making

 Alternate Thursdays 10am-5pm (with an hour for lunch) with Emma Leonard

-**Please contact me to join the waiting list for the September term**
+**The September term is fully booked – please contact me to join the waiting list for the January term **

 Classes are planned to begin again in the Autumn term.
 Many of the dates are fully booked as classes had to be rescheduled (there’s a couple of spots left), but depending on how the situation progresses I’ll be adding new dates towards the end of the year.
 Keep checking back or join my mailing list to find out new dates first.